Sam (koala): Trademark dispute

 On 20 February 2009 and 13 March 2009, an application was made to register the words "Sam the Koala" as a trademark in Class 30 (for chocolates) and as a trademark in Class 16 (for colouring-in books).
 The applications were approved for Acceptance of Registration of a Trademark on 25 June 2009 and 16 July 2009 respectively.
 An opposition notice was lodged by the Victorian state Department of Sustainability and Environment (DSE) in September 2009 and that opposition outcome is still pending a final decision by IPAustralia.
-Media published the trademark applications which led to a dispute called an 'Opposition Notice'.
+The media published the trademark applications which led to a dispute called an 'Opposition Notice'.

 On 27 July 2010 the DSE applied for a new trademark TM1374402, Sam The Koala, in Class 32 (beverages), Class 33 (alcoholic beverages), Class 41 (education, training and cultural activities), Class 43 (services for providing food and drink), and Class 44 (veterinary services and hygienic and beauty care for animals); however, DSE Application TM1374402 was issued an "Adverse Report1" on 27 August 2010.